adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

 ![Partitions](/images/kafka-partitions-combined.png)

 ```
-bash-4.4# ./kafka-topics.sh \
- --list \
- --bootstrap-server localhost:9092
+bash-4.4# ./kafka-topics.sh --list --bootstrap-server localhost:9092
 ```

 If necessary, delete a topic using the following command.

 ```
-bash-4.4# ./kafka-topics.sh \
- --delete \
- --topic mytopic \
- --bootstrap-server localhost:9092
+bash-4.4# ./kafka-topics.sh --delete --topic mytopic --bootstrap-server localhost:9092
 ```

-**3a.
-Kafka Producer and Consumer**
+**3. Kafka Producer and Consumer** - how to produce and consume messages from the command line?

-A Kafka producer is an object that consists of a pool of buffer space that holds records that haven't yet been transmitted to the server.
-Kafka consumers subscribe to one or more topics of interest and receive messages that are sent to those topics by producers.
+Kafka producers are those client applications that publish (write) events to Kafka, and Kafka consumers are those that subscribe to (read and process) these events.
+A producer can use a partition key to direct messages to a specific partition.
+If a producer doesn’t specify a partition key when producing a record, Kafka will use a round-robin partition assignment.

 <b>Figure 2</b>.
-Relationship between kafka components.
-Image source [https://medium.com](https://medium.com/@kavimaluskam/start-your-real-time-pipeline-with-apache-kafka-39e30129892a).
+Relationship between kafka components (Image source [https://medium.com](https://medium.com/@kavimaluskam/start-your-real-time-pipeline-with-apache-kafka-39e30129892a)).

 ![Producer](/images/kafka-producer-consumer.png)

-Kafka broker (a.k.a Kafka server/node) is the server node in the cluster, mainly responsible for hosting partitions of Kafka Topics, transferring messages from Kafka Producer to Kafka Consumer and, providing data replication and partitioning within a Kafka Cluster.
+Kafka broker (a.k.a Kafka server/node) is the server node in the cluster, mainly responsible for hosting partitions of Kafka topics, transferring messages from Kafka producer to Kafka consumer and, providing data replication and partitioning within a Kafka Cluster.

-The following is a producer command line to read data from standard input and write it to a Kafka Topic.
+The following is a producer command line to read data from standard input and write it to a Kafka topic.

 ```
 bash-4.4# ./kafka-console-producer.sh \